-Point Barrow is a narrow point of land between the Beaufort and Chukchi Seas, about 9.8 miles (16 km) northeast of Utqiaġvik, Alaska.
+Point Barrow is a narrow point of land between the Beaufort and Chukchi Seas, about 150 miles (242 km) northwest of Nuiqsut and 9.8 miles (16 km) northeast of Utqiaġvik, Alaska.
 This is the northernmost point in Alaska and was named by Captain Frederick William Beechey of the Royal Navy in September 1826, for Sir John Barrow of the British Admiralty, “to mark the progress of northern discovery”.
 The point was discovered by Thomas Elson, William Smyth, and the crew whom Beechey sent in an open boat to explore northward when his ship, the HMS Blossom, was unable to proceed farther due to sea ice.
-The Iñupiat name for the point is “Nuwak” meaning ”point of land”.
+The Iñupiat name for the point is “Nuwak” or “Nuwuk” meaning ”point of land”.
 The point was originally named “Cape North” by Thomas Simpson before the present name became established.

 Archaeological evidence indicates that Point Barrow was occupied by the ancestors of the Iñupiat for almost 1,000 years prior to the arrival of the first Europeans.
-The headland is an important archaeological site, yielding burials and artifacts associated with the Thule culture, including uluit and bola.
-There are also burial mounds in the area, at the nearby Birnirk Site, associated with the earlier Birnirk culture, a pre-Thule culture first identified in 1912 by Vilhjalmur Stefansson while excavating in the area.
-This early settlement was called Nuvuk and it was near the migration path of bowhead whales which would become the cultural and nutritional center of Nuvuk life.
+The peninsula is an important archaeological site, yielding burials and artifacts associated with the Thule culture, including uluit and bola.
+There are also burial mounds nearby associated with the earlier Birnirk culture, a pre-Thule culture first identified in 1912 by Vilhjalmur Stefansson while excavating in the area.
+In 1853, a village called Nuwuk consisting of 54 inhabited houses was located on the point to be near the migration path of bowhead whales.
 Read more here and here.
 Explore more of Point Barrow here: